 If you're confused, we're here to help with a handy guide to Sling Orange channels and Sling Blue channels.

-The base Sling Orange package (i.e., without any add-ons) comes with channels such as ESPN, AMC, BBC America, Cartoon Network, CNN, Comedy Central, the Disney Channel, Food Network, Freeform, HGTV, Lifetime, TBS and TNT.
+The base Sling Orange package (i.e., without any add-ons) comes with channels such as ESPN, AMC, BBC America, Cartoon Network, CNN, Comedy Central (where you'll watch South Park season 26 online), the Disney Channel, Food Network, Freeform, HGTV, Lifetime, TBS and TNT.

 Sling Blue channels include NBC and Fox local channels (in select cities) as well as cable networks like AMC, BET, Bravo, CNN, Fox News, FX, National Geographic, Nick Jr., Syfy, TBS, TNT and USA.